Life with Father (film)

-Plot
+Plot summary

 In New York, 1883, Clarence Day is a benevolent but curmudgeonly patriarch who strives to manage his household as efficiently as his Wall Street office to no success.
 He is married to Vinnie, who manages the household, and his four sons—Clarence Jr., John, Whitney, and Harlan—all have red hair, as do he and Vinnie.
 After breakfast, Clarence rants against the local political corruption in his home office.
 This frightens the new maid Annie who falls down the stairs, breaks a tray of coffee, and then quits.
 As Clarence leaves for work, Vinnie welcomes her cousin Cora Cartwright and Mary Skinner as they arrive to stay for the week, despite her husband's contempt for visitors.

 Later that day, Rev. Dr. Lloyd arrives to discuss the building of the new church, though Clarence declines to donate large sums of money.
 Despite Clarence's objection, the family, along with Cora and Mary, eats at the Delmonico's restaurant for dinner.
 While dining, Mary states she is a Methodist, to which Clarence states he's an Episcopalian who has never been baptized.
 Startled by his confession, Vinnie pushes her husband to get baptized so he can go to heaven, but Clarence refuses as he is certain God will grant him entry.